bc-discord/bc-discord.github.io/pages/balisong/maintenance/maintenance.md

 4. Move the bushing slowly in a circle on the sandpaper to remove material.
 5. Constantly check if you have removed too much material by reconstructing your balisong.

 This a barebone description of how you can tune bushings.
-If you want consistent and accurate bushing tunes, get a
+If you want consistent and accurate bushing tunes, get
+- several sheets of sandpaper at different grit levels (e.g., 200, 500, 1000); as you get closer to blade thickness, increase the grit level for some breathing room
-- measurement tool (e.g., micrometer) to dial in the exact thickness
+- a measurement tool (e.g., micrometer) to dial in the exact thickness
-- [bushing lap](https://usaknifemaker.com/pivot-lap-basic-knifedogs-5-bushing-model.html) or [bushing buddy](https://www.squidindustries.co/products/bushing-buddy) to sand your bushings parallel to your flat surface and perpendicular (thickness length is at a right angle to the width of circle)
+- a [bushing lap](https://usaknifemaker.com/pivot-lap-basic-knifedogs-5-bushing-model.html) or [bushing buddy](https://www.squidindustries.co/products/bushing-buddy) to sand your bushings parallel to your flat surface and perpendicular (thickness length is at a right angle to the width of circle)

 ## Stop System
 ---